 Our Marine Technology Business is a technology solution provider to the subsea and underwater market.
 It owns key proprietary technology including real time volumetric imaging sonar technology and diving technology, both of which are applicable to the underwater defense and commercial markets.
-All design, development and manufacturing of our technology and solutions are performed within the Company.
+All innovation, design, development and manufacturing of our technology and solutions are performed within the Company.

-Our imaging sonar technology products and solutions marketed under the name of Echoscope® and Echoscope PIPE® are used primarily in the underwater construction market, offshore wind energy industry (offshore renewables), and offshore oil and gas, complex underwater mapping, salvage operations, dredging, bridge inspection, underwater hazard detection, port security, mining, fisheries, commercial and defense diving, and marine sciences sectors.
-Our diving technology marketed under the name "CodaOctopus® DAVD" (Diver Augmented Vision Display) addresses the global defense and commercial diving markets and has the potential to radically change how diving operations are performed globally because it delivers a real time information platform for diving and allows diving operations to be performed in zero visibility water conditions and provides real time map of the dive area.
+Our imaging sonar technology products and solutions marketed under the name of Echoscope® and Echoscope PIPE® are used primarily in the underwater construction market, offshore wind energy industry (offshore renewables), and offshore oil and gas, complex underwater mapping, salvage operations, dredging, bridge inspection, navigation of underwater hazard, port security, mining, fisheries, commercial and defense diving, and marine sciences sectors.
+Our diving technology marketed under the name "CodaOctopus® DAVD" (Diver Augmented Vision Display) addresses the global defense and commercial diving markets.
+It has the potential to radically change how diving operations are performed globally because it delivers real time information simultaneously to the divers underwater and their surface-based dive supervisors.
+It also allows diving operations to be performed in zero visibility water conditions which is a safety challenge for diving operations.